 Jon Ossoff sits on the following committees:

-Ossoff was the primary sponsor of 1 bill that was enacted:
+Ossoff was the primary sponsor of 5 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).